 In May 2019, WhatsApp announced a security breach associated with a surveillance authority.
 It did not disclose how many users were affected.
 In 2017, co-founders of WhatsApp have left the company, one of them, Brian Acton, saying "I sold my users' privacy to a larger benefit, I made a choice and a compromise.
 And I live with that every day."

 Links to privacy information

 Does this product meet our Minimum Security Standards?

-WhatsApp allows users to set up a fingerprint lock or faceID as an extra layer of security, although this is not on by default.
-Users can and should password protect their phone to keep unwanted people from making WhatsApp calls if they chose not to set up this extra security.
+There is no password requirement to enter a call.
+WhatsApp allows users to set up a fingerprint lock or faceID as an extra layer of security, although this is not on by default, and for iPhones only.